HAND SURGERY

 Trainees will be able to:

-a.
-Effectively communicate matters pertaining to everyday professional practice – with patients, colleagues and to larger audiences as appropriate
+- Effectively communicate matters pertaining to everyday professional practice with patients, colleagues, and larger audiences as appropriate.

-b.
-Demonstrate the ability to work with, organise and lead the team
+- Demonstrate the ability to work with, organise, and lead a team.

 SECTION 2: Curriculum